 It is important you do not get into the habit of permitting your anxious child to sleep in your bed.
 This becomes a habit which is hard to break.
-For more information on how to handle this situation, see Sleepling Alone or Away from Home for what to do when your child insists on sleeping in bed with you.
+For more information on how to handle this situation, see <a href="http://www.anxietybc.com/parenting/helping-your-child-sleep-alone-or-awa... to do when your child insists on sleeping in bed with you.

 Plan time for homework and projects: This needs to be a regular part of the schedule, as anxious children tend to put things off.
 Anxious children can easily become overwhelmed with a task.
 Thus, it can be helpful to: